 This is your space to connect with like-minded parents of school-age kids who are online now or will be soon, I can't wait to meet you.

 Hi, I'm Galit, the host of The Savvy Parents Club.
-I give you the tools you need to let your kids benefit from the amazing things the online world has to offer them and create a popsicle dripping, chapter book reading in one sitting, leaf crunching childhood that they deserve.
+I give you the tools you need to let your child benefit from the amazing things the online world has to offer her and create a popsicle dripping, chapter book reading in one sitting, leaf crunching childhood that she deserves.

 Here are a few reasons why you should join: